 About the Author

-Dominic Hinde is a Lecturer at the University of Glasgow where he researches climate change and media.
-He is the author of A Utopia Like Any Other: Inside the Swedish Model (2016) and has written for the Times, the Guardian, Prospect Magazine and USA Today.
-He appears regularly on TV and radio as a commentator on European and environmental issues and has produced radio for the BBC.
+Dominic Hinde is a journalist, writer and sociologist.
+He is currently Lecturer in Sociology at the University of Glasgow, where he researches climate change and the media.
+He previously worked as a foreign and environmental correspondent for outlets including the Times, Prospect Magazine, the BBC and the Scotsman.
+He appears regularly on TV and radio as a commentator on both environmental issues and international affairs and also translates plays and journalism from Scandinavian languages into English.

 Suggested Age: 22 Years and Up